Shivam-Narayan/Python-complete-notes/README.md

 ## 8. Types of Inheritance

 ### 8.1 Single inheritance
-One child class inherits from one parent class.
+One subclass inherits from one parent class.

 ```python
 class Animal: